ProfessionalsAlexia D. Korberg

 Alexia was recognized as a 2023 “Notable LGBTQIA+ Leader” by Crain’s New York Business for their role as deputy chair of the mergers and acquisitions litigation practice group and their work advising companies, medical providers and those seeking abortion care after Roe v.
 Wade was overturned, as well as their collaborative efforts with multiple organizations to safeguard abortion access and uphold reproductive rights.
 Alexia received the 2022-2023 Yale Law Women+ Alumni Achievement award recognizing them as a dedicated advocate for, and a zealous defender of, the rights of women and members of the LGBTQIA+ community.
 They were named a 2021 “Young Lawyer of the Year” by The American Lawyer for their nationally prominent work as a tireless defender of women’s reproductive rights, LGBTQ+ people and immigrants, as well as their high-profile litigation achievements and commitment to improving the legal profession.
-The New York Law Journal named Alexia a “Rising Star” in 2020; the New York State Bar Association presented them with the “Outstanding Young Lawyer” award in 2020; Benchmark Litigation named them to the “40 & Under Hot List” each of the past three years; Lawdragon named them to the "500 Leading Litigators in America" list in 2022; the LGBT Bar Association recognized them as one of the “Best 40 LGBTQ+ Lawyers Under 40” in 2019; and the American Bar Association honored Alexia with its “On the Rise Top 40 Young Lawyers” award in 2018.
+The New York Law Journal named Alexia a “Rising Star” in 2020; the New York State Bar Association presented them with the “Outstanding Young Lawyer” award in 2020; Benchmark Litigation named them to the “40 & Under Hot List” each of the past three years; Lawdragon named them to the “500 Leading Litigators in America” list in 2022; the LGBT Bar Association recognized them as one of the “Best 40 LGBTQ+ Lawyers Under 40” in 2019; and the American Bar Association honored Alexia with its “On the Rise Top 40 Young Lawyers” award in 2018.

 Alexia is an experienced trial lawyer, strategist and courtroom advocate.
 They have litigated numerous trials and arbitrations, including several recent high-stakes deal-related disputes on behalf of private equity firms in the Delaware Court of Chancery.